tbep-tech/habitat-report-card/README.md

 ## Updatings tables and figures

 The tables and figures link above can be updated as source material for the habitat report card.
 This should be done each year once the file `restoration.csv` is updated in the [TBEP_Habitat_Restoration](https://github.com/tbep-tech/TBEP_Habitat_Restoration?tab=readme-ov-file#updating-restorationcsv) repository.
+The data can also be updated with new SWFWMD land use land cover maps, approximately every three years (the restoration potential map should also be updated with these new data).
 Follow the steps below to update the tables and figures.
 These files depend on many R packages, so you will likely need to install them before running.

 1. Pull the latest version of the repository to your local machine.
 1. Run all of the contents in the file [`R/dat_proc.R`](https://github.com/tbep-tech/habitat-report-card/blob/main/R/dat_proc.R) down to [line 45](https://github.com/tbep-tech/habitat-report-card/blob/623ce63c57a2f765752fab3cec4cc99cf3cd67d2/R/dat_proc.R#L45).
 This retrieves the file `restoration.csv`, formats it, and saves it as an updated file called `data/rstdatall.RData` for creating the tables and figures.